Deadline: February 28, 2022

 The Fulbright TEA is a six-week non-degree, non-credit academic program at a U.S. university.
-The international participants will travel to the United States for one of two six-week professional development programs in either spring of 2020 or fall of 2020.
+168 international participants will travel to the United States for one of two six-week professional development programs in either in Spring 2023 (Cohort I) or Fall 2023 (Cohort II).
 Fulbright TEA provides academic seminars on teaching methodologies and strategies, curriculum development, lesson planning, and instructional technology training.
 Intensive English language instruction will be offered to teachers who need additional practice.
 The program will consist of general academic seminars focusing on new teaching methodologies, content-based instruction, project-based learning, infusing thematic topics into curriculum, lesson planning, and instructional technology training for teachers.
 Intensive English language instruction will be offered to teachers who need additional practice.
 The program will include a practicum of at least 40 hours with a U.S. partner teacher in a U.S. secondary school near the host university to actively engage participants in the U.S. classroom environment.
 Cultural enrichment, mentoring, and support will be provided to participants throughout the program.

 After returning home, teachers who successfully complete the program will be eligible to compete for small grant awards for essential teaching materials, follow-on training for other teachers, collaborative projects between participating American schools and their home schools, and other activities that build on the exchange experience.